A Brief History of

 click to article

-1791 First Bank of the United States, funded by taxes, supported by Northern merchants, but not Secretary of State Thomas Jefferson and Representative James Madison who believed the South would not benefit.
+1791 First Bank of the United States was funded by taxes and supported by Northern merchants, but not Secretary of State Thomas Jefferson and Representative James Madison both of whom believed the South would not benefit.

 1816 Second Bank of the United States, charted due to difficulty financing the War of 1812 and inflation, President Andrew Jackson opposed its financier president Nicholas Biddle, 20 year charter ran out.